Masai Mara Wildlife Photography Adventure

 Life is about experiences and this is no ordinary Masai Mara safari, it is truly a lifetime experience and a trip designed with photographer’s needs in mind.
 ‘Normal’ safari trips are often nothing more than a ‘box ticking’ exercise speeding around the reserves.
 They simply do not cater for serious photographers’ needs as well as a trip like this.

-I’ve teamed up with my good friend and professional photographer Kaleel Zibe, plus my ‘Man in the Mara’ and good friend Moses Nampasso to offer these photography safaris.
-Kaleel is an accomplished wildlife photographer and tutor and Moses, a Masai landowner and nationally accredited Koyiaki safari guide has an eagle eye for wildlife plus a vast knowledge of the area and heritage.
-Moses’ wildlife knowledge is second to none and he knows exactly what photographers want from their safari.
+I’ve teamed up with my good friend and professional photographer Kaleel Zibe, plus our good friends in the Mara, Moses Nampasso and Boston Nabaala to offer these photography safaris.
+Kaleel is an accomplished wildlife photographer and tutor and both Moses and Boston are Masai landowners and nationally accredited Koyiaki safari guides.
+They both have an eagle eye for wildlife plus a vast knowledge of the area and heritage.
+Their wildlife knowledge is second to none and they know exactly what photographers want from their safari.

-A maximum of 4 guests per vehicle means we all have more than enough room as being packed into a vehicle with several other photographers with little or no room is a sure way to ruin a photo safari!
+We’ll have more than enough room in the vehicles, being packed into a vehicle with several other photographers with little or no room is a sure way to ruin a photo safari.

 We will be staying at the stunning House In The Wild on the banks of the River Mara in the Enonkishu Conservancy.
-This is an ideal base in the middle of beautiful surroundings with access to the national reserve and the surrounding private conservancies.
-This trip is timed to take place during the great migration river crossings.
-Although this is unpredictable we are very well placed to experience and photograph this great wildlife event.
+This is an ideal base in the middle of beautiful surroundings with access to the national reserve, Mara Triangle and the surrounding private conservancies.
+This trip is timed to take place during the great migration and although rover crossings are unpredictable we are well placed to experience and photograph this great wildlife event.

 - Accommodation at the fantastic House In The Wild

-- All food full board, snacks, drinks, coffees & teas.
+- All food full board, snacks, basic alcoholic drinks, soft drinks, coffees & teas.

 - Extra baggage allowance on the internal flights